Grant Lifetime Activities

 Project Changes or Alterations

-- Correct bookkeeping or clerical errors in original charges within 90 days of the error with appropriate explanation of the error
+- Correct bookkeeping or clerical errors in original charges;

-- Properly allocate costs to the appropriate accounts using a verifiable and reasonable method in accordance with cost accounting principles
+- Properly allocate costs to the appropriate accounts using a verifiable and reasonable method in accordance with the cost principles; or

-Full guidelines on cost transfers is available in the Business Procedures Manual, Appendix 2.
+Full guidelines on cost transfers is available in the Business Procedures Manual, E-50-3.

 Equipment Purchases in the Last 6 Months of the Grant